This post may contain affiliate links. I may receive commissions for purchases made through links in this post.

 Here’s a breakdown of what you can compost with each different type of composting method:

-Backyard composting piles and tumblers– non-diseased plants, fruits, vegetables, coffee grounds, hair, dryer lint, cardboard pieces, paper towel rolls, toilet paper rolls, cardboard egg cartons, breads and pasta and leftovers without added oils and meat.
+Backyard composting piles and tumblers– non-diseased plants, dry leaves, garden waste, fruits, vegetables, coffee grounds, hair, dryer lint, cardboard pieces, paper towel rolls, toilet paper rolls, cardboard egg cartons, egg shells, breads and pasta and leftovers without added oils and meat.

 Worm composting/ vermiculture- Everything above, but go light on coffee, oranges and other acidic foods.
 Worms don’t need as much cardboard and non food items.
 They do really well with small bits of food.